 What Is My Case Worth?

 What is my personal injury auto claim worth?
-That is the question that’s most often on people’s minds, but most are hesitant to ask for fear of appearing “greedy” or presumptuous.
+That’s a question that’s often on people’s minds after an accident, but most are hesitant to ask for fear of appearing “greedy” or presumptuous.
 At Hawn & Walsh LLC, we understand this hesitation and therefore work closely with you to communicate what our experience tells us your case may be worth.
-It is only when clients are empowered with that information that they can decide whether or not to pursue legal action against the negligent driver who injured them.
+It is only when clients are empowered with that information that they can then decide whether or not to pursue legal action against the negligent driver who injured them.

 You can hire an attorney to handle your case, or you can handle the negotiations with the insurance company on your own.
 If your medical expenses for injuries related to the car accident are greater than $1,000, it is likely that the counsel and assistance of an attorney will be beneficial to you.
 It is important to hire an attorney who is well experienced in personal injury litigation.
 Don’t be afraid to ask questions!